 Rates and fees

-Please be sure you read the Credit Card Agreement and the Summary of Terms carefully.
-You do get a 25-day grace period, which is very good.
+Please be sure you read the Credit Card Agreement and the Summary of Terms for Merrick Bank’s Secured Visa Card carefully.
+You do get a 25-day grace period, which is generous and I like it.
 Pay your entire bill during the grace period every month and you won’t have to pay any interest on your purchases.

 Annual fee: It’s $36 and it’s deducted from your credit limit.
 So if you pay $200 for the deposit, your starting credit limit will only be $164.
 After the first year, you’re billed $3 per month.